 The Amazon Fire HD 10, then, should mainly be considered as a device for light web browsing and enjoying films and music rather than anything more serious and business-like.(opens in new tab)

 Choosing the best iPad alternative is largely about striking a balance between features and price.
-And the Lenovo Tab P11 Pro manages to offer a number of premium features at a surprisingly affordable cost.
+And the Lenovo Tab P11 Pro Gen 2, released in September 2022, manages to offer a number of premium features at a surprisingly affordable cost.

 Its display, for example, is much higher quality than you might expect at this price.
-Offering 2K resolution of 1600 x 2560 pixels, this OLED screen is beautifully colour-accurate and offers an impressive 500 nits of brightness.
-This is matched by decent audio, too, coming from the P11 Pro’s four stereo-effect speakers.
+Offering a 2K resolution of 1536 x 2560 pixels, this OLED screen is beautifully colour-accurate and offers up to 600 nits of brightness.
+This is matched by decent audio, too, coming from four stereo-effect speakers.

 If these two elements were matched elsewhere, this could be a real iPad Pro killer.
 As it is, in all other respects this tablet is fairly so-so.
-For example, it doesn’t have the fastest processor, the 13MP + 5MP rear cameras are competent but uninspiring, and it’s not great for productive work.
-Still, if a high-end screen and long battery life are the main things you’re looking for, this tablet will offer you excellent value.
+Most importantly, the 13MP + 5MP rear cameras are competent but uninspiring.
+Still, if a high-end screen and long battery life are the things you’re looking for, this will offer you excellent value.

 • The best iPads